Congratulations to our 2020 MS in Nutrition Graduates!! The Graduate Nutrition Program is with you in spirit and has recorded this message for you.

 The Nutrition Division within the Department of Family, Population and Preventive Medicine, Renaissance School of Medicine at Stony Brook University, offers a fully online Master of Science in Nutrition degree program (36 credits) as well as an Advanced Certificate in Nutrition program (15 credits).

-Applications for Fall 2020 admission into the MS in Nutrition are being accepted until July 15, 2020
+Applications for Summer 2021 admission into the MS in Nutrition are being accepted until April 1, 2021.

 The Nutrition Division within the Department of Family, Population and Preventive Medicine at Renaissance School of Medicine offers